Hannah Arendt: Paris (1933–1940)

 Later in 1935, Arendt joined Youth Aliyah (Youth immigration), an organization similar to Agriculture et Artisanat that was founded in Berlin on the day Hitler seized power.
 It was affiliated with Hadassah, which later saved many from the Holocaust, and there Arendt eventually became Secretary-General (1935–1939).
-Her work with Youth Aliyah also involved finding food, clothing, social workers and lawyers, but above all, fund raising.
+Her work with Youth Aliyah also involved finding food, clothing, social workers, and lawyers, but above all, fund raising.
 She made her first visit to British Mandate of Palestine in 1935, accompanying one of these groups and meeting with her cousin Ernst Fürst there.
 With the Nazi annexation of Austria and invasion of Czechoslovakia in 1938, Paris was flooded with refugees, and she became the special agent for the rescue of the children from those countries.
 In 1938, Arendt completed her biography of Rahel Varnhagen, although this was not published until 1957.
 In April 1939, following the devastating Kristallnacht pogrom of November 1938, Martha Beerwald realized her daughter would not return and made the decision to leave her husband and join Arendt in Paris.
 One stepdaughter had died and the other had moved to England, Martin Beerwald would not leave and she no longer had any close ties to Königsberg.

 Heinrich Blücher

-In 1936, Arendt met the self-educated Berlin poet and Marxist philosopher Heinrich Blücher (1899–1970) in Paris.
+In 1936, Arendt met the self-educated Berlin poet and Marxist philosopher Heinrich Blücher in Paris.
 Blücher had been a Spartacist and then a founding member of the KPD, but had been expelled due to his work in the Versöhnler (Conciliator faction).
 Although Arendt had rejoined Stern in 1933, their marriage existed in name only, with their having separated in Berlin.
 She fulfilled her social obligations and used the name Hannah Stern, but the relationship effectively ended when Stern, perhaps recognizing the danger better than she, emigrated to America with his parents in 1936.
 In 1937, Arendt was stripped of her German citizenship and she and Stern divorced.
 She had begun seeing more of Blücher, and eventually they began living together.
-It was Blücher's long political activism that began to move Arendt's thinking towards political action.
+It was Blücher's long political activism that began to move Arendt's thinking toward political action.
 Arendt and Blücher married on 16 January 1940, shortly after their divorces were finalized.